 Published in the US and the UK by W.W.
 Norton in 2011.
-Also published in France, Italy, Japan, and South Korea.
-Excerpted in Wired News, Wired UK, and Contagious.
+Also published in France, Italy, Japan, South Korea, and Taiwan.
+On the 2017 "Required Reading" list of the AIGA Design Educators Community.
+Required reading for courses at Cambridge, Columbia, Georgia Tech, Middlebury, Texas A&M, USC, Wesleyan, and elsewhere.
+Excerpted in Wired, Wired UK, and Contagious.
 French edition excerpted in Books.

 “Like Marshall McLuhan’s groundbreaking 1964 book, Understanding Media, this . . . is an essential read.” —Library Journal

-“More than a titillating string of bold-face names. . . .
-Rose uses the saga of the Morris Agency's rise and fall as a prism through which to examine the constantly evolving nature of show business itself.”
+“The Agency is more than just a titillating string of bold-face names . . .
+Rose uses the saga of the Morris Agency's rise and fall as a prism through which to examine the constantly evolving nature of show business itself.” —Gregg Kilday, Los Angeles Times

 “How deals were made, bluffs called, booze guzzled, pills popped and stars born.” —Chicago Tribune

-“A darker side of show biz.” —USA Today
+“It's a darker side of show biz than one sees on Entertainment Tonight.” —USA Today

 Published in the US by Viking Penguin and in the UK by Century Hutchinson in 1989.
 Also published in the Netherlands and Japan.
 Named one of the ten best business books of the year by Business Week.
 Excerpted in California and Advertising Age.
 Now available in an updated edition.